SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

    information-theoretic, not merely computational.

-2. **Partial Spending**: Clients can spend any amount up to their balance and receive anonymous change, enabling flexible redemption scenarios without revealing their total balance.
+2. **Partial Spending**: Clients can spend any amount up to their balance and receive anonymous change, enabling flexible spending without revealing their total balance.

 3. **Double-Spend Prevention**: Cryptographic nullifiers ensure each credit